thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

   - When did the competitor obtain the new nationality?
 - **Note**: residing in a region is **not **equivalent to having citizenship for that region.

-Finally, the rules for competitor names described in the Administering Registration Data section also apply for name changes.
+Finally, the rules for competitor names described in the [Administering Registration Data](#administering-registration-data) section also apply for name changes.

 ## Acquiring Competition Equipment

 The WCA has negotiated discounted prices for competition equipment from Speed Stacks.
-Here is the current price list:

-- Tournament display (includes cord and adapter): $90.00
-- StackMat G5 (timer, mat, bag): $24.50
-- G5 timer only: $18.00
-- Mat only: $8.80
-- Extra data cord: $3.00
-- Extra AC adapter: $3.00
+The current price list can be found on the gear order form below.
 Prices do not include taxes and shipping.
 Within the US and Canada, shipping adds somewhere around $15-30 per box (their largest box fits 5 display sets).
 If you live somewhere else, shipping costs can be substantially higher.
 Your local jurisdiction may also incur customs fees.
 Contact the WCA Marketing Team if you have questions regarding shipping.

 You may place an order using the [WCA Gear Order Form](https://docs.google.com/forms/d/e/1FAIpQLSc594bJA55CahKr7F8P-oHK44tn0cZ9NBZst0H5udwKnmh9Og/viewform).
 A member of the WCA Marketing Team will make the order and guide you through the ordering process.
 Once the order ships, you will receive an invoice from the WFC, which you can pay via Stripe (card payment), PayPal, or bank transfer.